 By focusing at least equally as much effort on retention, you can find and fix the holes in your business.
 That way, all the work it takes to acquire customers doesn’t go to waste when they drop out after one purchase, and you can continue doing business with your customers for a long time.

-Your survival and success depend on repeat customers, especially if you’re a subscription-based business or one whose customers have potential to repurchase frequently.
-Not only that, but much research has shown how effective and efficient it is to focus on selling to existing customers, rather than trying to acquire new ones:
+Your survival and success depend on repeat customers, especially if you’re a subscription-based business or one whose customers have the potential to repurchase frequently.
+So, use robust and reliable subscription payment apps, such as the ones explored in a guide on SaaS subscription billing.
+It’ll help you seamlessly handle your recurring revenue streams and customer relationships.
+Incidentally, much research has shown how effective and efficient it is to focus on selling to existing customers, rather than trying to acquire new ones:

 It’s clear that focusing on retention has immense benefits.
 But as the infamous saying goes, “You can’t manage what you can’t measure.”
 The first step toward focusing on retention is measuring it.
 Then, you can take steps to improve it.

 At its root, retention is a function of how many customers stick with you over a given time period.
 Depending on your business, the time periods that are important to you may be different, but some standards are to measure by month, quarter, and year.

 With that in mind, you might be inclined to measure retention simply by taking the number of customers at the end of the month and dividing it by the number of customers you had at the beginning.
 For example, if you have 1000 customers at the end of the month, and you started the month with 1050, then you might try to calculate retention as follows: 1000 / 1050 = 95%